What part for direct electrification in 2050 ?

 However, to achieve the 2050 carbon neutrality targets recommended by the IPCC, it is increasingly proposed to shift to the electricity vector most uses and processes using energy.
 Thus for Europe, some proposals reach 60% (Mission Impossible, Eurelectric), or even 85% (University of Lappeanrata) from final energy for the most maximalist.

 Such a systematization of the use of electric energy, which will be acknowledged that the potential for production from renewable sources is immense, however runs up against the risks concerning the electrical networks responsible for transporting and distributing it.
-Depend on a single energy carrier that is stored at low cost and can easily be out of supply due to a solar storm, attack against the grid and by computer viruses against digital devices loaded with to balance consumption and production in real time, may be worrying.
+Depend on a single energy carrier that is difficult to store at low cost and can easily be out of supply due to a solar storm, attack against the grid and by computer viruses against digital devices loaded with to balance consumption and production in real time, may be worrying.

 This fragility militates for a more moderate use of this energy vector, as already proposed in 2011, between 40 and 50%, in favor of non-fossil carbon energy carriers, low storage cost for long-term storage.
 Biomass energy alone is largely insufficient to meet all needs, especially for countries with a high population density.
 The non-fossil and clean synthetic hydrocarbons are best suited for the reliability of such complex energy systems.